“…one after another, and they produced their multitudinous offspring in this earth.”

 and everything is older than I imagined,

-yet it all seems to be a part of me,
+yet all of it seems to be a part of me,

 now, that is, Petroleum, a corporate spin-off,